By Robert Duquette, CPA

 This is a big claim, and there are several ways to measure this, including unemployment rate, labor participation rate, and job growth rate.

-Unemployment rate: According to the U.S. Bureau of Labor Statistics (BLS), when the TCJA was enacted, the unemployment rate stood at 4.1% in January 2018; at the time of this article it is 3.7%.
+Unemployment rate: According to the U.S. Bureau of Labor Statistics (BLS), when the TCJA was enacted, the unemployment rate stood at 4.1% in January 2018; at the time this article was originally written, it was 3.7%.
+(Update: As of Dec.
+15, 2019, the rate was at 3.5%.)
 It should be noted, however, that unemployment was already declining about a half point each year since 2009, when unemployment was at 10% near the end of the Great Recession.

 In the most recent available data (this past April) from the Labor Department, there was a record gap of 1.63 million between the number of job openings and the number of people looking for work.

-For 2019, however, the rate has dropped back to the levels before tax reform.
-The 2019 monthly average is down to 170,000 net new jobs.
+For most of 2019, the rate had dropped back to the levels before tax reform.
+Though, as of Dec.
+15, 2019, the November net new jobs addition of 260,000 brought up the monthly average for 2019 to 180,000.
+This is still roughly the same as the seven year average prior to the TCJA.
 Several theories could explain the inability to maintain the 2018 job growth rates:

 - Companies have hit a saturation point or ceiling on how much expansion they can absorb given practical business constraints.